denghejun/python-model/README.md

 - [go-app](https://github.com/denghejun/python-in-go): Application based on golang, will interact with [python-model](https://github.com/denghejun/python-model)

-For this repo, we assume we just need do some changes as usually we do.
+For this repo, we assume we just need do some changes as usually we did.
 E.g. we did some changes in src/package_a/foo.py.
 After that, we need to build a latest `python-model` image based on new version number:

 ```